youkwhd/youkwhd.com/_posts/what-makes-a-gnu-linux-rice-looks-good.md

 > here are my [dotfiles](https://github.com/youkwhd/dotfiles) configs.

 the fact is that i can make the same layout using i3, i mean the **exact same** as the screenshot above.
 Now we know that any Window Managers are viable.
-Use the one that you wish to use.
+Use the one that you comfort to use with.

 ## Things that really makes it perfect